-Several expats have petitioned the General Directorate of Passports (Jawazat) to let them extend the residence permits (iqamas) of their children older than 25 years old till the end of their higher education.
-Don’t miss our latest article extend family visa in Absher.
+Several ex-pats have petitioned the General Directorate of Passports (Jawazat) to let them extend the residence permits Iqama of resident’s children 25 years will not renew Jawazat at the end of their higher education.
+Don’t miss our latest article extend family Visa in Absher.

 But Lt.
 Col. Badr al-Quraini, a spokesman for the General Directorate of Passports (Jawazat), said that the dependents of foreign workers who turn 25 would not have their iqamas renewed.

 Iqama Renewal for Girls and Boys Above 25 – Jawazat